Createdd/Writing/2019/articles/JupyterVSCode.md

 ![Convert notebook files and run them](http://g.recordit.co/DndtyRoXaT.gif)

-See the [docs](https://code.visualstudio.com/docs/python/jupyter-support#_export-a-jupyter-notebook) for more.s
+See the [docs](https://code.visualstudio.com/docs/python/jupyter-support#_export-a-jupyter-notebook) for more.

 ## Additional: Preview a notebook in Vscode (not recommended)